Keeping you informed and up to date…

-Due to the ongoing situation with Coronavirus, we are taking measures in line with guidance shared by NHS England and Public Health authorities to minimise risks associated with the virus.
-In order to protect our patients and staff and we are asking our patients support with this.
+However due to the ongoing situation with Coronavirus, we are taking measures in line with guidance shared by NHS England and Public Health authorities to minimise risks associated with the virus.

 Access to the Surgery